 Drawbacks of Oil and Gas Furnaces

-Again, both types of systems are great and offer many benefits between them, though both systems do have their own sets of drawbacks that a homeowner should be made aware of before purchasing either or.
-The fuel itself is a drawback for oil furnaces, as it has to be delivered in-advance and stored on the property with the furnace.
-This could be an issue for some, as the delivery of the fuel comes with its own schedule and expenses.
-The drawback of gas-furnaces is that they have a tendency to not live as long as the oil-burning furnaces which can have a lifespan of over thirty years; compare this to the 11-14 year life span of gas furnaces and it is easy to see the costs go up for replacement and repairs.
+Again, both types of systems are great and offer many benefits between them, though both systems do have their own sets of drawbacks that a homeowner should be made aware of before purchasing either.
+The fuel itself is a drawback for oil furnaces, as it has to be delivered in advance and stored on the property with the furnace.
+This could be an issue for some, as the delivery of the fuel comes with its schedule and expenses.
+The drawback of gas furnaces is that they tend to not live as long as the oil-burning furnaces which can have a lifespan of over thirty years; compare this to the 11–14-year life span of gas furnaces and it is easy to see the costs go up for replacement and repairs.

 If you are looking into replacing or installing a furnace and you want to know more about your choices between heating fuels, Call Sheldon’s Services today and we can go further into the benefits and drawbacks of each type of furnace and help you to make a solid decision based on the facts, the benefits, and the drawbacks of each.